Tintinnit/Tintinnit/README.md

 ## Hi there 👋

+I'm Son, a passionate developer with a love for game development and optimization.
+I enjoy working on various projects and continuously learning new skills.
+I frequently update the "leeter" repo, which has my work for various Leetcode problems.
+Feel free to explore my repositories and connect with me!

+📫 How to reach me: Tintintrashbin on Discord

 <!--
 **Tintinnit/Tintinnit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.